dimo414/ProfileGem/README.md

 ProfileGem includes an extensible cron deployment utility, allowing you to define useful jobs per-gem, then configure which jobs should be run per machine, and generate crontabs dynamically.

 * `PGEM_JOBS=...`: Set this to a space-separated list of jobs ProfileGem is aware of to include these jobs in ProfileGem's generated crontab.
-* `pgem_cron_info`: Outputs information about ProfileGem's cronjobs, particularly the PATH variable it will use, and the list of availible jobs to enable.
+* `pgem_cron_info`: Outputs information about ProfileGem's cronjobs, particularly the PATH variable it will use, and the list of available jobs to enable.
 * `pgem_cron_out`: Prints the crontab to stdout for easy review.
 * `pgem_cron_user`: Writes the ProfileGem cron jobs to the user's crontab, essentially `pgem_cron_out | crontab`.
 * `pgem_cron_etc`: Writes the ProfileGem cron jobs to `/etc/cron.d/`, preserving the users crontab.